OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/run.md

 ### Sample pipelines setup

-To execute Tiber pipelines, ensure you have a src folder in your Current Working Directory (CWD) containing two raw videos.
+To execute Tiber pipelines, ensure you have a src folder in your Current Working Directory (CWD) containing  three raw videos.
 These videos should be in the yuv422p10le 25fps format, which refers to **422 YUV sampling at 10-bit little endian 25 frames per second**.

 #### **1.a** You can provide those yourself